microsoft/code-with-engineering-playbook/Engineering/PracticiesAndPrinciples.md

 * Increase overall efficiency for each team member in person and the whole team in general
 * Reduce the number of mistakes and avoid common pitfalls
-* Strive to be better engineer and learn by other people's shared experience
+* Strive to be better engineers and learn from other people's shared experiences

 ## General Guidance